Avipatel4403/tictactoe/README.md

 Draw:
 If a draw is requested, the only valid messages are either accepting/rejecting the draw.
 RSGN is not valid.
+Malicious messages are ignored in the middle of a draw request.